open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 possible, it is recommended to create the "Settle" span as a child of the "Deliver" span.

-Alternatively, an event can be created instead of a "Settle" span.
-Events could be added to "Deliver" spans or to ambient spans.

 "Settle" spans SHOULD link to "Create" or "Publish" spans of the messages that are settled, when possible.